Moselle to Mozart Cycling Holiday

 Mon – Day 9: Weissenburg to Regensburg (73 miles) Elevation: 3881ft / 1183m

-A real sense of adventure is in store today as, from our humble beginnings on the peaceful Moselle, we are finally heading nearer towards the jewel in the crown that is the mighty Danube.
-Pushing ever eastwards we make our way through the seclusion and nature of the Altmuhl and on to our evenings accommodation and gateway to the Danube, Bavaria’s interesting, laid back, historical capital Regensburg.
+A real sense of adventure is in store today as, from our humble beginnings on the peaceful Moselle, we are finally heading nearer towards the jewel in the crown of the mighty Danube.
+Pushing ever eastwards we make our way through the seclusion and nature of the Altmuhl and on to our evening accommodation and gateway to the Danube, Bavaria’s interesting, laid back, historical capital Regensburg.

 Tue – Day 10: Regensburg to Niederalteich (62 miles) Elevation: 574ft /174m